matiasgallardo196/mail-MAS/docs/ARCHITECTURE.md

 # Project Architecture

-This document describes the architecture, structure, and organization of the NestJS boilerplate.
+This document describes the architecture, structure, and organization of the McDonald's Workforce Scheduling MAS (Multi-Agent System).

 ---